samsulhidayat123/samsulhidayat123/README.md

 ## 🚀 About Me

-Hi, I'm **Samsul Hidayat**, a Computer Science student who loves building web-based systems, learning new technologies, and creating digital products that are useful in real life.

 I am interested in **web development, artificial intelligence, data processing, educational technology, and digital business**.

 - 🔭 Currently working on: **Web-based systems, AI projects, and educational technology**